Megan-dz/Wild_Haven_Donation_Management_System-WWF/docs/architecture.md

 ## 8. Content Architecture

+Content on the site can be grouped into a small number of distinct types.
+Each content type likely has its own editing and storage needs if an administration layer is built.

 | Content Type | Purpose |
 |---|---|
 | **Mission content** | Organization purpose, ecosystems, species protection, habitat restoration, anti-poaching, and community programs. |